Secret Six (comics)

-The Secret Six is the name of three different fictional comic book teams in the DC Universe, plus an alternate universe's fourth team.
+The Secret Six is the name of three different fictional teams appearing in American comic books published by DC Comics, plus an alternate universe's fourth team.
 Each team has had six members, led by a mysterious figure named Mockingbird, whom the characters assume to be one of the other five members.
 The third, anti-heroic incarnation of the Secret Six was rated by IGN as the fourth Best Comic Run of the Decade in 2012.

 Publication history

 Original Secret Six

 The Secret Six first appeared during the Silver Age of Comic Books in the initial team's seven-issue title Secret Six (May 1968 – May 1969).

 Unusually, the premiere issue's story began on the cover, and continued on the interior's page one.
 This strike team of covert operatives consisted of August Durant, Lili de Neuve, Carlo di Rienzi, Mike Tempest, Crimson Dawn, and King Savage.

 Created by writer E. Nelson Bridwell and artist Frank Springer, the ongoing series ceased publication with the identity of Mockingbird unrevealed.
 The first two issues were reprinted in The Brave and the Bold #117 and #120 (March and July 1975).